 And I started listening to the only person who was living with me 24/7 – ME (my partner gave me some great insights too).

 I started realizing that I knew my body better than anyone – even if it was doing things I didn’t really understand at the time.
-And that I was the best person to choose my specialists.
+And that I was the best person to choose who I wanted to guide me.

 So I stopped waiting for permission.
 And took the responsibility for my health into my own hands.